US stocks move lower in early trading after a 3-day rally

 Walgreens also slashed its forecast for 2019.

-The stock fell 12% percent and helped push down key competitor CVS Health by 4%.
+The stock fell 12% and helped push down key competitor CVS Health by 4%.

-LIFTOFF: Delta rose 5% after raising its profit forecast for the current quarter.
+LIFTOFF: Delta rose 6% after raising its profit forecast for the current quarter, citing a passenger demand.
+The company also said fuel costs were less than expected and it extended a credit card partnership with American Express.

 Other airlines also rose.
-United Continental rose 3% and American Airlines climbed 2%.
+United Continental rose 3% and American Airlines climbed 2%, and JetBlue rose 1%.

+LOADED POTATO: Lamb Weston Holdings rose 3% after the potato products company beat quarterly profit and revenue forecasts.
+It also raised its full-year sales forecast.
+The company specializes in frozen potato products, including french fries, mashed potatoes and hash browns.